msg-CareerPaths/csharp-training/chapters/106-configuration.md

 Check this link to lean more about [configuration in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-7.0)

 **Exercise:**

 For this exercise you will load settings from the appsettings.json file.
 Update the appsettings.json file and add a new section called SqlSettings with 2 properties ConnectionString and ProductTableName which will be used in the next practices to connect to an sql server.
+Create a new class SqlSettings with 2 properties where to load the sql settings defined in the appsettings.json file.
-On Program.cs create a local SqlSettings variable where you will load the SqlSettings ConnectionString and ProductTableName the appsettings.json file.
+In Program.cs create a local SqlSettings variable where and load there settings from appsettings.json file.
-Add a log information in the program.cs to log the SqlSettings settings.
+Add a log information in the program.cs to log ConnectionString and ProductTableName from SqlSettingssettings.